oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/how_to.md

                     max_results: 200
 ```

-Also you can remove the limit at all.
+You can remove the limit at all.
 To do this, set `-1` as a value for the `max_results` option:

 ```yaml
 api: